trunk-io/trunk-action/readme.md

 After you `trunk init`, `.trunk/trunk.yaml` will contain a pinned version of Trunk to use for your repo.
 When you run trunk, it will automatically detect which version you should be running for a particular repo and download+run it.
-This means that everyone working in a repo, and CI, all get the same results and the same experience. no more "doesn't happen on my machine".
+This means that everyone working in a repo, and CI, all get the same results and the same experience - no more "doesn't happen on my machine".
 When you want to upgrade to a newer verison, just run `trunk upgrade` and commit the updated `trunk.yaml`.

 ## Run Trunk outside of GitHub Actions